 Prince signed his first contract in 1977.
 And this contract didn’t end until he negotiated a settlement in 1995 with Warner Brothers Records.
 At that time, he still owed two albums to them.
 That gives some kind of an idea of the length of the contracts and why artists, were really upset about provisions that required them to stay with one company for such extended period of time and possibly their whole career.
 In 1995 Prince then was able to release one single, “The Most Beautiful Girl in the World,” through an independent distributor, Al Bell’s Bellmark Records.

 That record became very successful.
-It was what the industry call a “one-off”.
+It was what the industry calls a “one-off”.
 After he ended his contract with Warner Brothers Records, Prince became known as being the one artist who could have one-offs with various major record labels.
 In short, he could have released albums with different companies each time.
 Very few artists could do that, but his example gave the possibility of that happening.

 Then, the major label first offered to sign a six-album contract.
 And it was the ability of the artist attorney to wisely say no and negotiate with record companies a lesser number.
 Nevertheless, was the record company that had the right to pick up the option.
 Record companies wanted the right to pick up the options because they claimed to invest a lot of money over the artist in recording, producing, marketing, distributing the record.
 So they had the right of trying to get some profit from that initial investment…